 Julia has a profound interest in the history of string teaching, particularly in the Russian school of playing which has produced many of today's finest performers.
-She aims to continuously nurture her students' love of music whilst equipping them with the highest level of technique from their very first lesson, paying particular attention to correct use of the entire body, thus preventing the formation of bad habits and potential later injury.
-It is at the very outset of a musician's training where good foundations need to be laid that will enable swift progress later on.
+She aims to continuously nurture her students' love of music whilst equipping them with the highest level of technique from their very first lesson, paying particular attention to the correct use of the entire body, thus preventing the formation of bad habits and potential later injury.
+It is at the very outset of a musician's training that good foundations need to be laid that will enable swift progress later on.
 Lessons are designed to ensure that the student gains a deep understanding of each and every aspect of cello playing whilst simultaneously finding and developing their own musical voice.
-The work is demanding, but incredibly rewarding and the limitless enthusiasm and love that Julia brings to the process is reflected in the exceptional results her students achieve.
-Apart from regularly achieving excellent exam results, her students have won music scholarships to schools including St. Paul's Boys, Alleyn's, Latymer, Putney High School, JAGS, Francis Holland, Hornsby House, Channing and Sevenoaks.
+The work is demanding, but incredibly rewarding and the limitless enthusiasm and love that Julia brings to the process are reflected in the exceptional results her students achieve.
+Apart from regularly achieving excellent exam results, her students have won music scholarships to schools including St. Paul's Boys, Alleyn's, Latymer, Putney High School, Godolphin, JAGS, Francis Holland, Hornsby House, Channing and Sevenoaks.

 Whilst the vast majority of her students study with her on a permanent basis, Julia also offers one-off consultations and shorter courses of lessons for the following:

 - intensive preparation for music college/secondary school music scholarship auditions